-Student Name University Studies Abroad Consortium Private Mail Bag LG 26 Accra, Ghana dialing code.
+Student Name University Studies Abroad Consortium Private Mail Bag LG 26 Accra, Ghana want to call someone in Ghana before you arrive, you must first dial 011, which is the international dialing code.
 Next, dial 233, the country code for Ghana, then the area code (30 for Accra area) and the rest of the number.